Oyon84/Blog-Pages/active-directory-tiering-model-deployment-with-powershell.md

 [Download scripts from GitHub](https://github.com/Oyon84/AD-Tier-Administration/archive/refs/heads/master.zip)
 # Powershell scripts for AD Tiering model deployment

-This collection of scripts allows for quick deployment of a tiering model for Active Directory.
-These scripts can be used for existing environments and creates a new Top Level OU and deploys the tiering model.
-You can also use it in a brand new AD environment to get started with a tiering model in AD.
+This set of PowerShell scripts provides a streamlined way to deploy a tiered model in Active Directory.
+It’s designed for both existing AD environments—where it creates a new top-level OU and implements the tiering model—and brand-new AD setups, allowing you to establish a tiered structure right from the start.

-Its reconmended to first deploy inside a test environment to get a full understanding of the scripts and files used.
+It’s recommended to first test the deployment in a lab environment.
+This will help you become familiar with the scripts and associated files, ensuring a smooth and confident rollout in production.

 ## Requirements
 - AD domain